OPT Correspondent Jobs

 Is the STEM OPT extension available for correspondent jobs?

 No. Correspondent roles fall under journalism and media, which are not STEM-designated fields.
 That means you are limited to the standard 12-month OPT period.
-Planning your transition to H-1B or another visa well before your OPT end date is essential.
+Planning your transition to H-1B visa or another visa well before your OPT end date is essential.
 Some employers in media are willing to sponsor O-1A or H-1B petitions for journalists with strong editorial track records.

 Can I work as a freelance or independent correspondent on OPT?